felipesere/oak/README.md

 test result: ok.
 24 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.10s
 ```

-When adding your own tests, be mindufl that unlike standard rust tests, most of the tests interacting
-with either the server itself or any of the used APIs will need be an `async` function.
+Tests interacting with either the server itself or any of the used APIs will need to be in `async` functions.
-The way this is achieve is annotating the tests with `#[tokio::test]`.
+This is done by annotating the tests with `#[tokio::test]`, which is differnet from the standard Rust `#[test]` annotation.

 There is also a bit of machinery around [mocks](src/mocks.rs) and [fixture data](fixtures).
-The `mocks` module gives you high-level interface to setup [WireMock](https://github.com/LukeMathWalker/wiremock-rs) for the used APIs and gives you matching, configured client.
+The `mocks` module gives you a high-level interface to setup [WireMock](https://github.com/LukeMathWalker/wiremock-rs) for the used APIs and a matching, configured client.
-The fixture data was captured and stored as reference and to not hand-roll the responses from the Mocks.
+The fixture data was captured as reference for the mocks.
-This keeps them faithful, at the potential risk of running stale should the API be updated.
+This keeps the data faithful, while running the risk of it going stale should the live API be updated.

 ## Running the application

 There are couple of ways to run the application, depending on your goals.
-If you just want to see what it does, jump straight to `Locallay`.
+If you just want to see what it does, jump straight to `Locally`.
 If you intend to run it through Docker because you don't want to install rust on your machine, see `Docker`.
 Finally, if you want to deploy this application into a `Kubernetes` cluster, see that section.